hassio-addons/addon-pi-hole/README.md

 The installation of this add-on is pretty straightforward and not different in comparison to installing any other Hass.io add-on.

-**NOTE**: Your Hass.io machine MUST HAVE a static IP for this add-on to function properly/fully.
+1. **Ensure your Hass.io device has a [static IP and static external DNS servers!](https://github.com/home-assistant/hassos/blob/dev/Documentation/network.md#static-ip)**
 1. [Add our Hass.io add-ons repository][repository] to your Hass.io instance.
 1. Install the "Pi-hole" add-on
 1. Start the "Pi-hole" add-on